limpdeftmet/limpdeftmet/README.md

 <sup>═══════𓊈 **weston ꩜** 𓊉═════ ᯓ★₍^. .^₎⟆  <sup>he it pronouns</sup> ═══════════════════════════════════════════════════════════════════</sup>

-## i block and hide freely, if i hid or blocked u its for a GOOD reason ⏾⋆.˚ c+h, boop or int!!!! ✓
+## i block and hide freely, if i hid or blocked u its for a GOOD reason NO HEAVY INSPO OF MY SKINS PLS ⏾⋆.˚ c+h, boop or int!!!! ✓
 **dni**  <sub> underlined is NO exceptions... bold is dniuf </sub>